 On the destination page, the map will have a star icon that corresponds to the point on the bloom status map.
-It marks a summit, pass, or place to view of the wildflowers.
+It marks a summit, pass or place to view of the wildflowers.
 You’ll also see a “P” parking icon.
-Some trails have two parking icons indicated two trailheads.
+Some trails have two parking icons indicating two trailheads.

 If the trailhead’s parking icon is replaced by a car icon, that means that it’s a wildflower drive instead of a hike.

 The highlighted trail on the destination page of each wildflower hike is a suggestion.
 Many of the locations have multiple hiking trails.

 If you find a hike you’re interested in, you can export the trailhead data, measure distances and see how far the hike is from your home.
 Click the hamburger icon in the upper right corner to access these tools.

 Use this online resource to take the mystery out of your search for wildflower hikes and let the adventure begin.

 To find wildflower hikes and see what’s in bloom, visit Northwest Wildflowers’ website.